-WHEN a party wins or loses an election it’s tempting to attribute the result to the issue that created the most heat during the campaign.
-Labor resisted the harshest of John Howard’s border protection measures in 2001 and went on to lose an election that had once seemed its for the taking.
+Whether a party wins or loses an election, it’s always tempting to attribute the result to the issue that created the most heat during the campaign.
+Labor resisted the harshest of John Howard’s border protection measures in 2001 and went on to lose an election that had earlier seemed its for the taking.
 Despite the fact that the Coalition’s real boost in support came later, after the 11 September attacks in the United States, that poll will forever be known as the Tampa election.

 Why did Labor lose the 2004 election?
 Listening to the discussion of private school funding over the past week you’d think that much of the blame lies with Mark Latham’s notorious “hit list” – his plan to increase funding for poorer schools by reducing support for the wealthiest private schools.
 Age columnist Shaun Carney described the impact of that policy as a “searing” experience for Labor; a Daily Telegraph editorial earlier last week called it a “disaster” for the party.
 Julia Gillard seems to agree – she announced that all private schools will receive an increase in funding as a result of the government’s response to the Gonski report.

 But how did voters in 2004 see the issue?
 Just before Christmas 2003, Newspoll asked 1200 adults to say what they would “like” or “not like” to happen in 2004.
 Fifty-five per cent of respondents said they would like to see “a reduction in government subsidies for private schools.”
 Thirty-five per cent opposed such a move and 10 per cent were uncommitted.
 In other words, only a little over a third of respondents felt strongly enough to oppose what would later become Labor’s education policy for the election.